deltamachine/drama-plot/README.md

 ## What is this all about?

 ## Data
 I'm going to use Russian Drama Corpus aka RusDraCor as the data source.
 The corpus is available on its [website](https://dracor.org/rus) and also in [this Github repository](https://github.com/dracor-org/rusdracor).
 It contains 210 plays of X authors.

 ## Action plan
 - [x] Create a repository for the project
 - [x] Download the corpus
-- [ ] Do some text preprocessing
+- [ ] Do some text preprocessing (tokenization, lemmatization/stemming, removal of stop words, POS-tagging)
-- [ ] Reimplement the topic modelling algorithm from [Fisher, Pavlova 2018]
+- [ ] Reimplement the topic modelling algorithm from [Fisher, Pavlova, 2018]
 - [ ] Think about how many topics I want to use
+- [ ] ...to be continued

 ## Goals
 Baseline:
-- bam
+- To visualize trends which different topics show in different plays (taking fig.1 - fig.3 from [Schmidt, 2015] as an example)

 Follow-up ideas:
-- whatever
+- work in progress

 ## Literature
 - https://bighumanities.files.wordpress.com/2015/10/s01208_5298.pdf